ibm-cloud-docs/text-to-speech/websockets.md

 1. [Send input text](#WSsend).
 1. [Receive a response](#WSreceive).

 The WebSocket interface accepts identical input and produces identical results as the `GET` and `POST /v1/synthesize` methods of the HTTP interface.
-However, the WebSocket interface supports use of the SSML `<mark>` element to identify the location of user-specified markers in the audio, and it allows you to obtain word timing information in the audio for all strings of the input text.
+However, the WebSocket interface supports use of the SSML `<mark>` element to identify the location of user-specified markers in the audio.
+It can also return timing information for all strings of the input text.
 For more information, see [Obtaining word timings](/docs/services/text-to-speech/word-timing.html).

 ## Open a connection
 {: #WSopen}